 In Makarere University a new Head of Department FM has started: Jane Frances Namatovu.

+Jane made a “A brief of the developments in Family Medicine” with literature on FM in Uganda.
 She has been supported by the PM-fund to do a course for starting a PhD in MU (foto) with Prof GeertJan Dinant.
 Adam Lagro is her host during her stay.
-She has been teaching in Rwanda as part of an exchange (foto).
+Jane has been teaching in Rwanda as part of an exchange (foto).
 We hope to collaborate on making FM-training in Uganda a success.